 In March 2020, Standard & Poor's Global Ratings Services affirmed the ratings on the water system senior lien debt of AA- and the water system second lien debt of A+ and assigned a stable outlook.
 It also upgraded the ratings on the sewage disposal system senior lien debt by one notch to AA- and the sewage disposal system second lien debt by one notch to A+.
 Both were assigned a stable outlook.
 Moody's Investor Services upgraded the ratings on the water and sewage disposal system senior lien debt by one notch to A1 and second lien debt by one notch to A2.
 The ratings outlook for both remained stable.
-Fitch upgraded the ratings on the water system and sewage disposal system senior lien debt by one notch to A+ and second lien debt by one notch to an A. Both with a stable outlook.
+Fitch upgraded the ratings on the water system and sewage disposal system senior lien debt by one notch to A4 and second lien debt by one notch to A5.
+The ratings outlook for both remained stable.
+Fitch upgraded the ratings on the water system and sewage disposal system senior lien debt by one notch to A4 and second lien debt by one notch to A5.
+The ratings outlook for both remained stable.
+Fitch upgraded the ratings on the water system and sewage disposal system senior lien debt by one notch to A4 and second lien debt by one notch to A5.
+The ratings outlook for both remained stable.
+Fitch upgraded the ratings on the water system and sewage disposal system senior lien debt by one notch to A4 and second lien debt by one notch to A5.
+Both with a stable outlook.